 Charcuterie skewers are a fun way to change up a charcuterie board, and make it easier to serve.
 Have fun with it – use your favorite cheese, meats, and accompaniments!

 Charcuterie skewers make charcuterie super easy to eat…your guests need an extra hand for their wine or cocktail glass, after all!

 First, let’s go over what charcuterie is!
-Charcuterie boards are popping up everywhere on menus these days, and a typical board contains a variety of meats, cheeses, nuts, jams, crackers, dried fruits, pickled vegetables, etc. It’s a great way to serve appetizers or even a fun meal with friends and family.
+Charcuterie boards are popping up everywhere on menus these days, and a typical board contains a variety of meats, cheeses, nuts, jams, crackers, dried fruits, pickled vegetables, etc. As I mentioned, you can really go crazy with all of the variations of ingredients that you can include.

-Sharp White Cheddar with Cranberries
+Sharp White Cheddar Cheese with Cranberries

 Roasted Red Peppers